Fact Sheet 6b:

 MIB Group Inc. (formerly The Medical Information Bureau) is a nationwide specialty consumer reporting agency that compiles and maintains records concerning individual life, health, long-term care, and disability insurance.
 Generally, you will have an MIB file only if you have applied for one of these insurance products within the last seven years, and only if you’ve applied as an individual rather than as a member of a group.

 If you have no significant medical condition and have not applied for insurance as an individual, you are not likely to have an MIB report.
 The report includes information that you have reported on an insurance application or that the insurance company has obtained from your healthcare provider indicating a medical condition that insurance companies consider significant.
-In all, MIB assigns from among 230 codes that indicate medical conditions such as asthma, diabetes, high blood pressure, depression, and so on.
+MIB assigns you codes that indicate medical conditions such as asthma, diabetes, high blood pressure, depression, and so on.

-IntelliScript and MedPoint are databases that report prescription drug purchase histories to insurance companies.
-Like the MIB reports, IntelliScript and MedPoint reports are used primarily when consumers are seeking private health, life or disability insurance.
-Prescription drug databases can go back as far as five years, detailing drugs used as well as dosage and refills.
+IntelliScript reports prescription drug purchase histories to insurance companies.
+Like the MIB reports, IntelliScript is used primarily when consumers are seeking private health, life or disability insurance.

-IntelliScript reports are available by calling the toll-free request line at (877) 211-4816.
+IntelliScript reports are available by calling (877) 211-4816.
 Consumers will have to provide their full name, date of birth, last four digits of their Social Security number and current zip code.
-Milliman will provide a copy of any information the company has on an individual as well as the names of insurance companies that have requested a prescription history.
+IntelliScript will provide a copy of any information the company has on an individual as well as the names of insurance companies that have requested a prescription history.
 The company's Web site includes information about the product as well as additional contact information. http://www.rxhistories.com/RequestAReport/

 - Experian RentBureau receives rental payment data from its national network of property management companies.
 This data is accessed by resident screening companies for use during the application process for prospective residents.
 Consumers may order their Rental History Report by using the form at http://www.experian.com/assets/rentbureau/brochures/request_form.pdf or by calling (877) 704-4519.